bor-attila/php-ip/README.md

 IP utility for PHP
 ======

-###### It's a simple utility for PHP for validating IP addresses, and check if it's an IP is on the specified network.
+###### It's a simple PHP utility for validating IP addresses, and for checking wether an IP is on a specified network.

 Example: